10 Simple Ways to Entertain Your Dog Indoors

 With the snow falling and the temperatures dropping, many dog owners find themselves spending more and more time indoors with their dogs.

-Rest assured, there are options available to entertain your dog indoors throughout the winter months!
+Rest assured, there are options available to entertain your dog indoors!

-To help you survive the season, I have put together a list of my 8 favorite ways to keep my dogs busy indoors safely and effectively.
+To help you survive their time stuck inside, I have put together a list of my 10 favorite ways to keep my dogs busy indoors safely and effectively.

 Disclosure: I am part of the Amazon Associate program and some the links below are affiliate links.
 As an affiliate, I earn a small commission from qualifying purchases.